Ania-M-Pienio/Employees/README.md

 ## `Express and NPM`

 Open-source Express is the ideal framework to construct a simple and fast portal-server without digging into the underlying world of http header content.
-Middleware functions server to pre-process requests before they are handed over to the specific routes.
+Middleware functions serve to pre-process requests before they are handed over to the specific routes.

 Among the dependenices installed using NPM, these are the main ones: